LeetLLM

 The simplest approach[6]

-šŸ’” Key insight: Imagine you're at a crowded party.
+Imagine you're at a crowded party.
 People standing right next to you speak at full volume, but the farther away someone stands, the quieter they sound, linearly.
-ALiBi works exactly like this: it applies a simple distance penalty to attention scores, so nearby tokens "speak loudly" and distant tokens are naturally muffled.
+ALiBi works like this: it applies a simple distance penalty to attention scores, so nearby tokens "speak loudly" and distant tokens are naturally muffled.
 Different attention heads act like listeners with different hearing ranges: some focus on nearby whispers, others can hear across the room.

-Reading the formula
+What the ALiBi formula does

 Head slopes